marcusrein/genghis-kahn-ai-token/genghiskahn-bot/readme.md

 5. Interact with the bot in your terminal!

 ## Usage
-• The bot initializes a conversation in a commanding Genghis Khan tone.
+• The bot initializes a conversation in a commanding Genghis Kahn tone.
 • Ask for AI or crypto trading/development advice.
 • When you’re done, type “exit” or “quit” to end the session.